mariuszkuswik/Nauka/Linux/rhcsa_pytania.md

 - [x] Install the ```vsftpd``` service and ensure that it is started automatically at reboot.

-- [x] Create a **container** that runs the rsyslog service.
+- [-] Create a **container** that runs the rsyslog service.
 This container should be configured to write log files persistently to the directory ```/var/log/logcontainer/``` on the host operating system.
 Run this container with the same user account that the rsyslog service normally uses.

-- [x] Configure this container such that it is automatically started on system boot as a system user service.
+- [-] Configure this container such that it is automatically started on system boot as a system user service.